 Harappa & Mohenjo-Daro Civilization (3300-2000BC)

-Rising to its peak in the mature Harappan era (2700-1900 BC), the Indus Valley Civilization had expanded over more than 1000 cities, 8000 square miles, and a five million population which makes it one of the most extensive civilizations of its time, with Harappa & Mohenjo-daro as main centers of urbanizations along with other sites located in present India like Lothal, Ganeriwala, and Dholavira.
+Rising to its peak in the mature Harappan era (2700-1900 BC), the Indus Valley Civilization had expanded over more than 1000 cities, 8000 square miles, and a five million population which makes it one of the most extensive civilizations of its time, with Harappa & Mohenjo-Daro as main centers of urbanizations along with other sites located in present India like Lothal, Ganeriwala, and Dholavira.

 Brought to light in the 1920s while the British were building railways and recognized as a UNESCO World Heritage site in 1980, its discovery demolished the theory that Indo-Aryans were the first inhabitants of Indus.
-The inhabitants of the Indus Valley used to worship the mother goddess wearing a fan-shaped dress, three-faced male god ‘Shiva’, sacred considered trees like peepal, sun, water, fire, and in animals they worshipped bull, buffalo, and tiger.
+The inhabitants of the Indus Valley used to worship the mother goddess wearing a fan-shaped dress, the three-faced male god ‘Shiva’, sacred considered trees like peepal, sun, water, fire, and in animals they worshipped bull, buffalo, and tiger.

 These people were way ahead of their time as they had a precise measuring system of standard binary weights from 0.856 grams to 13.7 grams in the 16th ratio, and rulers were divided into units of 1.32 inches with astonishing accuracy of up to 0.005 of an inch with sub-decimal markings.
 While Egyptians and Mesopotamians were constructing temples to worship gods, they had a great swimming bath similar to Romans.

-These people were also the pioneers and inventors of the first recorded urban sanitation, step-well.
-Moreover, trade seals and identifiers imply that Harappa was a part of an extensive trading network with Mesopotamian and Persian Empires; recovered cylindrical Mesopotamian seals from Harappa prove that.
+These people were also the pioneers and inventors of the first recorded urban sanitation, the step-well.
+Moreover, trade seals and identifiers imply that Harappa was a part of an extensive trading network with the Mesopotamian and Persian Empires; recovered cylindrical Mesopotamian seals from Harappa prove that.
 This era left thousands of short inscriptions that are still nowhere near being deciphered.

 In addition to the dispute among scholars over decipherments, some scholars even deny the existence of proper language.
 Researchers often get death threats too as decoding these scripts can jeopardize the very foundations of Hinduism.
-Initially, the fall of the Indus Civilization was attributed to the Indo-European invasion by Central Asian tribes known as ‘Aryans’, but modern research revealed that a prolonged drought period persisting over 900 years gradually tore down its irrigation system and hence the civilization.
+Initially, the fall of the Indus Civilization was attributed to the Indo-European invasion by Central Asian tribes known as ‘Aryans’, but modern research revealed that a prolonged drought period persisting for over 900 years gradually tore down its irrigation system and hence the civilization.

 Vedic Civilization (1750-600 BC)

 ‘Veda’ means knowledge and ‘Vedas’ are among the oldest religious works believed to have existed since the beginning, passed from generation to generation, and recognized by the orthodox Hindus as the most note-worthy spiritual authority.
-This era from the late bronze age and early Iron age hold the origins of ‘Aryan Brahmanism’ which later developed into Hinduism, the third biggest religion in the world practised by 1.2 billion souls worldwide.
+This era from the late bronze age and early Iron age holds the origins of ‘Aryan Brahmanism’ which later developed into Hinduism, the third biggest religion in the world practiced by 1.2 billion souls worldwide.

 In the aftermath of the collapse of the Indus civilization, Indo-Aryan tribes from the Caucasus and the Black Sea region migrated and inhabited north-western India, and unlike urban Indus civilization, they had rural communities and rural social order.
 They worshipped gods entirely different from today’s India like Indra (Highest god), Agni (god of fire), and Soma (both a god & substance source of physical strength) of which god Indra is referred to as ‘King of Gods’ in Vedic mythology with minute differences in Buddhism & Jainism.

 Agni, only second to Indra, is the acceptor of sacrifices and the God of divine knowledge, while Soma supervises the sacrifices, relates with the moon and believes to bring fortune and wealth.
 Rigveda, one of the four available Vedas, has used the word ‘Ayas’ to describe iron along with the process of extraction of iron.
-Iron-made nails, hooks, bars, spikes, knives, spoons, saucepans, axes, chisels, daggers, arrowheads, bowls, tongs, door fittings have been found from various archaeological sites.
+Iron-made nails, hooks, bars, spikes, knives, spoons, saucepans, axes, chisels, daggers, arrowheads, bowls, tongs, and door fittings have been found in various archaeological sites.

 Apart from Rigveda, later Vedic scriptures mention tin, lead, and silver as well.
-References can be observed of seed processing, food prepared from cereals, and storage of grains in large jars.
+References can be observed in seed processing, food prepared from cereals, and storage of grains in large jars.
 Along with agricultural practices, rearing cattle, goats, horses, and sheep for both milk and meat was important for the economy.
 Outdoor games like chariot racing, military games, racing, archery swimming, wrestling, and hunting were common.